How to create your dream chart

 This is because you become more aware of your environment and aware of the things you want.
 The same applies to Dreams.
 Visualising your dream makes them more real.

-Creating Your Dream Chart
+How To Create Your Dream Chart

 Keep it very prominent.
 Whether that’s your on the wall of your office or behind your bathroom door, you need to make sure it’s somewhere you see this at you look at it often.

-What to include
+What to include in your dream chart

 Only include pictures which represent your Dream.
 Take the picture at the top of this post.
 Where is it?
 What’s there?
 How much money will you need to get you there and fund your lifestyle?
 Select the pictures which most closely answer these questions for you.

 Say you’re Dream is to own a Porsche 911 get together pictures of the exact model and colour that you want.
-The closer it respresents your Dream the better.
-Choose your options and interior.
-It needs to be so real for you that you could describe it to a friend without having to look at the picture.

 A Dream Chart Keeps You Motivated